CodeStory/fluent-http/README.md

 }
 ```

 Each method annotated with `@Get` is a route.
 The method can have any name.
-The number of parameters must match the uri
+The parameters must match the uri
 pattern.
 Parameters names are not important but it's a good practice to match the uri placeholders.
 The conversion between
 path parameters and method parameters is done with [Jackson](http://jackson.codehaus.org/).